-The term comes from Greek theater, tragedy in specific: While the plot of a given play focused on members of important nobility, the theater still needed actors to fill the role of their military entourage — you know, the kind of soldiers whose only job on the stage is to stand at attention and give a salute whenever a noble walks by them.
+The term comes from Greek theater, specifically tragedy: While the plot of a given play focused on members of important nobility, the theater still needed actors to fill the role of their military entourage — you know, the kind of soldiers whose only job on the stage is to stand at attention and give a salute whenever a noble walks by them.
 It has also become the standard term for an operatic supernumerary, one of several silent extras (of either sex) who may carry anything from a flagon to a kidnap victim.
-(See here
+See here.

-- There's also Red the Bum, who calls Marty a "crazy, drunk driver" towards the end of Part I, and a "crazy, drunk pedestrian" in the alternate 1985 in Part II.
+- There's Red the Bum, who calls Marty a "crazy, drunk driver" towards the end of Part I, and a "crazy, drunk pedestrian" in the alternate 1985.

 - In Bruce Almighty: Bruce asks a young boy if he knows how to work a video camera.
 He replies, "Duh."
 They even make special mention of him fitting this trope (not in those words) during the DVD commentary.

-- In Citizen Toxie Toxic Avenger IV, an actress playing a nurse agreed to be nude on screen in exchange for a line.
+- In Citizen Toxie: The Toxic Avenger IV, an actress playing a nurse agreed to be nude on screen in exchange for a line.

-- From Ghostbusters: the carriage driver in Central Park who remarks: "What an asshole," after Rick Moranis has a conversation with the horse.
+- From Ghostbusters (1984): The carriage driver in Central Park who remarks: "What an asshole," after Louis Tully has a conversation with the horse.